MileHacker Logo

 • Cooking Style: Retains the original, natural flavor of ingredients.

-• Local produce: Wide array of mushrooms, bamboo shoots, and seasonal vegetables.
+• Local produce: Wide array of mushrooms, bamboo shoots, and depending on the time of year vegetables.

 Regional Specialties